 Ready To Relax?

-Choosing the type of facial is highly personal.
+Choosing the type of aesthetic treatment facial is highly personal.
 Some facial treatments are designed to deep-clean the skin, while others offer moisturizing and anti-aging benefits, and still others help to relieve stress, which often causes acne.

 While there is no way to stop the aging process, a variety of facial treatments and technologies can help to slow the skin’s aging process, and offer you more youthful, supple skin.
 Below, you will find an array of facials, peels and microdermabrasion offerings.
 Lisa Topham will assess your skin and recommend the facial that will help you put your best face forward.*

 "Lisa Topham is beyond amazing and I feel so fortunate that she is here beautifying us all!"

 Your skin is constantly exposed to the elements, such as the sun and an array of environmental pollutants, so it’s not hard to imagine how these factors wreak havoc on the skin, producing wrinkles, brown spots, and premature aging.

 How to combat the inevitable signs of aging on the skin, particularly on the face, hands, and décolletage?

 Peels are a great place to start.
 There are several classifications of peels: superficial, medium and deep; each specific to the degree of skin damage, with each progressive level requiring more recovery time.
 Peels can repair photo-damage, acne, hyper-pigmentation, fine lines and enlarged pores.
 But choosing the right type of peel for your particular situation is best left in the hands of a professional.
 That’s where Lisa Topham comes in.
 Below, we explain some of the peels available at Split Rock.
 When you book an appointment, Topham will carefully assess your skin and decide which peel, if any, is right for you.
 She will then chart the best course of action to restore your skin to a more youthful looking state.*